- Designation: Official Statistics

-A statistical bulletin is published annually around 12 months after the period to which the data refer and includes all headline estimates of UK and country-level turnover, employment, number of businesses, imports, exports, acquisitions and disposals and, in addition, group, sector and industry breakdowns of these estimates.
+For LCREE, a statistical bulletin is published annually around 14 months after the period to which the data refer and includes all headline estimates of UK and country-level turnover, employment, number of businesses, imports, exports, acquisitions and disposals and, in addition, group, sector and industry breakdowns of these estimates.

 All publications are pre-announced on the Office for National Statistics (ONS) release calendar at least four weeks in advance.
 If there are any changes to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.

-The time lag between the collection and publication of LCREE estimates reflects the size and complexity of the survey.
-Detailed breakdowns between low-carbon sectors and geography require detailed responses from a large number of businesses.
+The time lag between despatch and collection of the LCREE questionnaire and publication of the subsequent estimates reflects the size and complexity of this survey.
+Detailed breakdowns between LCREE sectors and geography require detailed responses from a large number of businesses.

 Coherence and comparability

 Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.

 Limited comparator data are available.
 Information is available on some individual LCREE sectors.
 However, differences in scope limit comparability.
 Some examples follow.